dknight/jQuery-Notify-bar/README.md

 # jQuery Notify bar

+Please visit [the project page](http://www.whoop.ee/posts/2013-04-05-the-resurrection-of-jquery-notify-bar/ "the project page") for feedback and other details.

 Simple plugin (basically it's not a plugin, but widget) to show notify bar (like on Twitter's webpage).
 It's very simple to use:

 <pre><code>$(function () {